 Season 1 ended early due to the pandemic and left Kate in the middle of a consequential character arc when Rose dropped out from the role, and the show faced an uphill battle going into Season 2.
 Leslie’s energy fits nicely into the Arrowverse, and while Ryan has a lot to learn and hasn’t fully embraced the symbol of the Bat, her initial outing seems promising.

 When the plane supposedly carrying Kate crashes, Ryan finds the suit in the craft’s rubble and quickly takes it to use in a quest for personal vengeance against Alice and the Wonderland Gang, who are responsible for the murder of her adoptive mother.
-Meanwhile, Luke (Camrus Johnson) and Mary (Nicole Kang) attempt to piece together what happened to Kate, getting more and more desperate and heartbroken as the truth dawns on them that Kate could very well be dead.
+Meanwhile, Luke (Camrus Johnson) and Mary (Nicole Kang) investigate what happened to Kate and they get more and more desperate and heartbroken as the truth dawns on them that Kate could very well be dead.
 It’s a truth that Jacob Kane, the commander of a private security force known as the Crows, and his second in command, Sophie, must confront despite their unresolved and conflicted relationships with Kate.

 Is Kate dead?
 The answer is unclear, but her family prepares for the worst.